 Not only are MCT’s good, they are essential.
 This means we absolutely have to have them for normal growth, regeneration, and survival.

 Need a mental image of an MCT?
-Think of the trident that Zeus carries, with three prongs and a long stake in the ground.
+Think of the trident that Poseidon carries, with three prongs and a long stake in the ground.
 The three “prongs” are glycerol molecules attached to the long “stake” portion, which is a chain of carbons.
 Medium-chain fats have between 6-12 carbon chains.

 Fats come in three classes: